This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - formal leaders within established religions.

-Non-occupational areas where it can be particularly prevelant include- the overwhelming parental stress of caring for a child that has been involved in a traumatic event, or is sick or injured
+Non-occupational areas where it can be especially common include- the overwhelming parental stress of caring for a child that has been involved in a traumatic event, or is sick or injured

 - family members and other caregivers of people who are suffering from a long-lasting health condition, particularly those that may not have a cure.